Games open with soccer, Bolt says "this is my time"

 Communications with the plane were restored, however, and the fighter told to stand down, the defense ministry said.

-More than 16,000 athletes are warming up for their big day at venues across Britain, and 11 million visitors will follow every twist and turn of intense battles for the ultimate prize - Olympic gold.
+More than 16,000 athletes are warming up for their big day at venues across Britain, and 11 million visitors will follow the twists and turns of competition for the ultimate prize - Olympic gold.

-Bolt, Jamaican winner of the 100 meters and 200m Olympic titles in Beijing in 2008, fired the opening salvo in what promises to be an explosive 100m sprint final on August 5, arguably the blue riband event of the Games.
+Bolt, Jamaican winner of the 100 meters and 200m Olympic titles in Beijing in 2008, fired the opening salvo in what promises to be an explosive 100m sprint final on August 5, the highlight of the Games.

 “This is my time,” said the 6ft-5in (1.95m) athlete, as attention turns from a security scandal and transport chaos in the run-in to the Olympics to what really counts - sport.